nlanderson9/ssbrain/README.md

 1. `ss_dscalar`

 This uses a dscalar file (`.dscalar.nii`) to add an activation map to the brain.
 You can use its arguments to adjust things like the color palette, threshold ranges, etc. Use the command `?ss_dscalar` in R to see all of the arguments, their explanations, and examples.
+Available colorbars can be accessed using `listColorbars()`.

 2. `ss_dlabel`